-'The best time to do this is as soon as the flowers start to fade,' says Monty Don.
+On his website, he explained, 'The best time to do this is as soon as the flowers start to fade.'
 This depends on the variety you're growing in your garden.

 When we first made our own lavender windowboxes at home, we found that there were far more types than we thought.
-Depending on the kind of lavender you picked, the flowers can fade any time between midsummer and the end of August, says Monty.
+Depending on the kind of lavender you picked, the flowers can fade any time between midsummer and the end of August, says Monty Don.

 'But do not wait for the seed heads to form or the flowers to turn brown, as you want to allow the maximum amount of time for regrowth before winter,' he explains.

 'Cut back hard to a good compact shape but be sure to leave some new shoots on each stem - lavender will often not regrow from bare wood,' he adds.
 Monty Don says that these new shoots will grow quickly, providing an attractive and healthy cover.

 These shoots will protect the plant over the winter months and provide the foundations for next year’s display.
 Lavender is relatively hardy, and copes with cold spells well.
 It's also a highly rewarding option if you want to grow a wildlife garden to help support the environment.